tani/vim-jetpack/README.md

-# 🚀 JETPACK.vim
+# 🚀 vim-jetpack

-The **lightning-fast** minimalist plugin manager for Vim/ Neovim.
-JETPACK.vim is a jetpack for the most of vimmers.
+The **lightning-fast** minimalist plugin manager for Vim/ Neovim. vim-jetpack is a jetpack for the most of vimmers.
 Unbelievably, it is faster than vimrc uses the built-in plugin manager only.